choderalab/yank/docs/yamlpages/molecules.rst

 Valid Filetypes: PDB, mol2, sdf, cvs

-**Note:** If CVS is specified and there is only one moleucle, the first column must be a SMILES string.
+**Note:** A CVS file is expected to have one molecule per row, each containing the SMILES string of the molecule.
+The ``select`` keyword can be used to run a subset of the molecules or ``all`` of them.
+If CSV is specified and there is only one column, the first column must be a SMILES string.
+If multiple columns are used, then the SMILES should be in the second column.
-If multiple molecules are to be used (for the :doc:`!Combinatorial <combinatorial>` ability), then each row is its own molecule where the second column is the SMILES string.